Blears/plugins/README.md

 **Supported plugins:**

 You will need to add **two** repositories.
-Mine and illumines for botutils.
+Mine and illumines for iUtils, and Owain94 for chin-breakhandler.

 Mine:
 **Github Repository owner:** bucketofsandy